MaayanLab/GeneBot/privacy.markdown

 GeneBot is not collecting, analyzing, or reusing any user data.

-If you have any questions about this Privacy Policy, please contact us.
+If you have any questions about this Privacy Policy, please contact us at <mailto:maayanlabapps@gmail.com>.

 ## Terms of Use
-Free for academic, non-profit use, but for commercial uses please contact Mount Sinai Innovation Partners for a license.
+Free for academic, non-profit use, but for commercial uses please contact [**Mount Sinai Innovation Partners**](https://ip.mountsinai.org/) for a license.

-If you have any questions about these Terms, please contact us.
+If you have any questions about these Terms, please contact us at <mailto:maayanlabapps@gmail.com>.